tkuebler/FishnetNatPunch/readme.md

 ## Setting up a multiple NAT network test environment using VirtualBox 'NAT Networks'

+>
+> :x: **Warning**
+> These instructions are already obsolete.
+New instructions forthcoming.
+>

-You can set up multiple [VirtualBox](https://www.oracle.com/virtualization/virtualbox/) VMs, each using connection type of 'Nat Network', different NAT Networks for each VM and run your Faccilitator on your regular host to similate things.
+You can [set up](https://www.nakivo.com/blog/virtualbox-network-setting-guide/) multiple [VirtualBox](https://www.oracle.com/virtualization/virtualbox/) VMs, each using connection type of 'Nat Network', different NAT Networks for each VM and run your Faccilitator on your regular host to similate things.
 You can then make connections from the clients on each of the virtualbox guests behind different NAT Networks to that facilitator.

 [Decent Guide to setting up NAT Networks using VirtualBox](https://www.techbeatly.com/how-to-create-and-use-natnetwork-in-virtualbox/)